ravendb/docs/version_3/docs/client-api/commands/documents/get.dotnet.markdown

 **Parameters**

+keyPrefix
+:   Type: string
-- keyPrefix - prefix for which documents should be returned
+prefix for which documents should be returned

+matches
+:   Type: string
-- matches - pipe ('|') separated values for which document keys (after 'keyPrefix') should be matched ('?' any single character, '*' any characters)
+pipe ('|') separated values for which document keys (after 'keyPrefix') should be matched ('?' any single character, '*' any characters)

+start
+:   Type: int
-- start - number of documents that should be skipped
+number of documents that should be skipped

+pageSize
+:   Type: int
-- pageSize - maximum number of documents that will be retrieved
+maximum number of documents that will be retrieved

+pagingInformation
+:   Type: RavenPagingInformation
-- pagingInformation - used to perform rapid pagination on server side
+used to perform rapid pagination on server side

+metadataOnly
+:   Type: bool
-- metadataOnly - specifies if only document metadata should be returned
+specifies if only document metadata should be returned

+exclude
+:   Type: string
-- exclude - pipe ('|') separated values for which document keys (after 'keyPrefix') should **not** be matched ('?' any single character, '*' any characters)
+pipe ('|') separated values for which document keys (after 'keyPrefix') should **not** be matched ('?' any single character, '*' any characters)

+transformer
+:   Type: string
-- transformer - name of a transformer that should be used to transform the results
+name of a transformer that should be used to transform the results

+transformerParameters
+:   Type: Dictionary<string, RavenJToken>
-- queryInputs - inputs (parameters) that will can be used by transformer
+inputs (parameters) that will can be used by transformer

 **Return Value**

 {CODE jsondocument@Common.cs /}

-- DataAsJson - document data
+DataAsJson
+:   Type: RavenJObject
+Document data

-- Metadata - document metadata
+Metadata
+:   Type: RavenJObject
+Document metadata

+Etag
+:   Type: Etag
-- Etag - current document ETag
+current document ETag

+Key
+:   Type: string
-- Key - document key
+document key

+Metadata
+:   Type: DateTime?
-- LastModified - last modified date of document
+last modified date of document

+NonAuthoritativeInformation
+:   Type: bool?
-- NonAuthoritativeInformation - indicates if document is non authoritative (modified by uncommited transaction)
+indicates if document is non authoritative (modified by uncommited transaction)

+TempIndexScore
+:   Type: float?
-- TempIndexScore - ranking of document in current query
+ranking of document in current query

 ### Example I